googlefonts/fontquant/Lib/fontquant/README.md

 Returns percentage of encoded default fractions (e.g. ½) that are shaped by the `frac` feature.

-_Interpretation Hint:_ Consider encoded fractions to be inferior to arbitrary fractions as checked by the `numerals/arbitrary_fractions` check.
+_Interpretation Hint:_ Consider encoded fractions to be _inferior_ to arbitrary fractions as checked by the `numerals/arbitrary_fractions` check.
+For a professional font, ignore this check.

 _Return Value:_ Percentage expressed as float 0—1 (e.g. `0.5`)